 1. What do I need for the rally?

-A sense of adventure, a vehicle 20 years old or older, a visa for Russia (if you want to drive through Russia), and 16 days’ time!
+A sense of adventure, a suitable vehicle, a visa for Russia (if you want to drive through Russia), and 16 days’ time!

 2. What kind of visa do I need and where do I get it?